jmcerrejon/misapuntesde/src/2015/04/android-lollipop-5-on-raspberry-pi-2.md

 ![Lollipop](/images/2015/04/lollipop.png)

-Many wondered when reading [this post](/post.php?id=547), if it was true that we could run _Android 5_ on our beloved Pi2.
+Many wondered when reading later posts, if it was true that we could run _Android 5_ on our beloved Pi2.
 A user has dared to compile and teaches us how to get it...

 ---